 wget http://deb.opera.com/archive.key -O opera.key

-The ASCII-armored key will output something look like “PGP public key block Public-Key (old)“.
-Open the file, you’ll see it starts with “—-BEGIN PGP PUBLIC KEY BLOCK—-“.
+For the ASCII-armored key, it outputs “PGP public key block Public-Key (old)“.
+And the file context, starts with “—-BEGIN PGP PUBLIC KEY BLOCK—-“, ends with “—–END PGP PUBLIC KEY BLOCK—–“.

-For the armored key, you need to run command in terminal to de-armor it:
+For the armored key, it’s better to run command in terminal to de-armor it:

 gpg --output opera.gpg --dearmor opera.key